 Where to Stay

-Haley Hotel has easy parking in lot right next door, bike rentals and even a cooler in your room if you fancy a picnic on the beach.
+Haley Hotel has easy parking in a lot right next door, bike rentals and even a cooler in your room if you fancy a picnic on the beach.
 Of course, we had Alfie so dog friendly is a must when we book a hotel.
-The icing on the cake was that they even had gluten free muffins from a local bakery Lilac Patisserie as part of their complementary breakfast.
+The icing on the cake was that they even had gluten free muffins from a local bakery Lilac Patisserie as part of their complimentary breakfast.

 Santa Barbara Accommodation Recommendations: